HariAakash646/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-This is a repository containing my solutions to various programming problem statements.
+This is a repository containing my python solutions to various programming problem statements.